OutSystems/docs-product/src/setup/network-requirements.md

 |Controller|Front-End|12001|TCP|OutSystems Deployment Service Monitoring|
 |Controller|Front-End|12002|TCP|OutSystems Scheduler Service Monitoring|

-In case you are using a hybrid infrastructure where some part is in OutSystems PaaS and another is managed by yourself, it's possible to create a VPN connection between the environments (hybrid configuration is only supported in OutSystems licenses purchased before January 2020).
+In case you are using a hybrid infrastructure where some part is in OutSystems Cloud and another is managed by yourself, it's possible to create a VPN connection between the environments (hybrid configuration is only supported in OutSystems licenses purchased before January 2020).
 Learn more in the [Amazon documentation](http://aws.amazon.com/vpc/faqs/#C1).

 ### Containers considerations